manmeetsg/deployment-workshop/README.md

 ![](http://i.giphy.com/AbYxDs20DECQw.gif)

-We will be exploring some of AWS's products, specifically EC2 and S3., and Microsoft Azure's deployment capapbilites!!!
+We will be exploring some of AWS's products, specifically EC2, and Microsoft Azure's deployment capapbilites!!!
 Wow!

 ## Sign Up
 In order to use AWS, we'll first need to make an account.
 Let's use a student discount!